MicrosoftDocs/azure-docs/articles/azure-arc/servers/learn/tutorial-enable-vm-insights.md

 ## View data collected

-After the deployment and configuration is completed, select **Overview** to navigate away from the **Insights** page.
-Select **Insights**, and then select the **Performance** tab.
+After the deployment and configuration is completed, select **Insights**, and then select the **Performance** tab.
 On the Performance tab it shows a select group of performance counters collected from the guest operating system of your VM.
 Scroll down to view more counters, and move the mouse over a graph to view average and percentiles taken starting from the time when the Log Analytics VM extension was installed on the machine.

 :::image type="content" source="./media/tutorial-enable-vm-insights/insights-performance-charts.png" alt-text="Azure Monitor for VMs Performance charts for selected machine" border="false":::